Joy3Luo/mathnotes/_posts/2021-07-06-AmazonOAPractices.md

     gtag('config', 'G-TG0XJZG53F');
   </script>

 <font color= #2E86C1> You are required to fix all syntactical errors in the given code.
 You can click on *Compile & Run* anytime to check the compilation/execution status of the program.
 You can use *System.out.printin* to debug your code.
 The submitted code should be logically/syntactically correct and pass al testcases.
-Do not write the *main()* function as it is not required.
+Do not write the *main()* function as it is not required.</font>

-Code Approach: For this question, you will need to correct the given implementation.
+<font color= #2E86C1> Code Approach: For this question, you will need to correct the given implementation.
 We de net expect you to modify the approach or incorporate any additional library methods. </font>

 ### Q1
 The function/method ***findIndex*** accept three arguments - *size*, *list* and *key*, an integer representing the size ofthe list; a list of integers and an integer representing the value to search from the given list, respectively.
 The functior/method ***findIndex*** is supposed to return the index ofthe *key* value if *key* found in the list else return '-1'